How to Fix a Toilet That Flushes by Itself (a.k.a. A Phantom Toilet)

 There are all sorts of kits available for this job.
 What you choose may depend on the condition of your tank, but it is usually best to go ahead and replace the bolts, the bolt gaskets and tank to bowl gasket while you have the top off.

 The most important thing is to get correctly fitting equipment for your tank.
 Take a look at the inside of your tank or the lid.
 Typically, the brand, model number and year that the tank was made are located here.
 This information can be useful for finding the right parts, either online, through the manufacturer or at the local hardware store.
-If your purchasing the pieces locally, you may even want to take them with you.
+If you're purchasing the pieces locally, you may even want to take them with you.

 - Turn the water off at the cutoff valve.